Smoothed Phase-Coded FMCW: Waveform Properties and Transceiver Architecture: Signal Model and Transceiver Structure

 and unity magnitude, $|H_{\text{g}}(f)|=1, \forall f$.

 The Taylor series expansion of the phase response $\theta_g(f)$ around $f_b$ can be found as:

-The resulting filter causes the group delay, $\tau_g(f)$, which is the first derivative of the phase response and shifts the envelope of the signal.
+The resulting filter causes the group delay, $\tau_g(f)$, which is the first derivative of the phase response and shifts the envelope of the signal (The proof is given in Appendix C).
 To align coded beat signals, the group delay needs to eliminate $\tau_0$.
-Thus, the required group delay equals to:
+Thus, the required group delay can be found as:

 and consequently, the first derivative of the phase response can be written as:

 The group delay filter which gives the required group delay in \eqref{derivative_Phase} can be written as:

 We apply the group delay filter by multiplying the spectrum of mixer output as: